 Oak can also help you bring your team together through ‘Hubs’.
 You can set up a hub about anything.
 Whether you want a place to chat about the latest series you’ve been binge-watching or you want to create a book club, Hubs are a place to share ideas and collaborate with your teammates.

 With changes happening to the workplace, your employees need a strong leadership team to guide them through.
 As discussed, this is a time where uncertainty will most likely be at its highest, so being on hand to answer questions from your team and to give them any support they need will put their mind at ease and maintain a great workplace culture.

 Host regular 1-1 sessions with your team to check-in on them, this gives you a chance to catch up on work they are doing, allows your team to ask questions and lets them know that you are there for them when they need support.

 It’s also vital that your employees have trust in their leadership team.
 Trustworthy leaders will drive success, put employees worries at ease and have their employees’ best interests at heart.
 To maintain trust within your leadership team, make sure updates and important information are communicated clearly to your employees.
 Keeping secrets and leaving them in the dark will leave your employees feeling a lack of trust and confidence in their leadership team.

-During this pandemic, never forget that company culture is important.
+During remote working, don't forget to maintain a great company culture.
 It’s important to your organisation, your customers and most importantly your employees.
-Good company culture means that your employees are more likely to enjoy their time in the workplace and be passionate about what they do.
+Good workplace culture means that your employees are more likely to enjoy their time in the workplace and be more engaged in their role.